Are high or low morning glucose levels normal?

 In the above scenarios, normal physiological processes that occur at night are disturbed as the body is working hard to metabolise a late meal, large amount of carbs or alcohol, or unable to fully rest due to stress.

-In approximately 50% of people with diabetes, the “dawn phenomenon” is a high blood sugar level in the early morning, generally between the hours of 4:00 a.m. to 8:00 a.m.
-(3) This rise is caused by insulin’s inability to properly act on the release of stored and new glucose from the liver into the blood.
-While commonly observed in individuals with diabetes, the use of CGMs have revealed that the dawn phenomenon can be experienced by individuals without diabetes, too.
+In approximately 50% of people with diabetes, the “dawn phenomenon” is a high blood sugar level in the early morning, generally between the hours of 4:00 a.m. and 8:00 a.m.
+6 This rise is caused by insulin’s inability to properly act on the release of stored and new glucose from the liver into the blood.
+While commonly observed in individuals with diabetes, the use of CGMs has revealed that the dawn phenomenon can be experienced by individuals without diabetes, too.

 What causes lower glucose levels in the morning?